11 September 2020

 This does not mean that every board meeting must occur in Guernsey, but that an adequate number of meetings will need to occur in Guernsey.
 What is “adequate” will depend on the relevant facts and circumstances.
 If an In-Scope Company does have a board meeting outside of Guernsey it will need to take care that, under the legislation of the jurisdiction in which the meeting occurs, it does not become subject to tax or breach regulatory or corporate law requirements.

 The possible CIGAs for In-Scope Companies are aligned to international standards identified by the OECD’s Forum on Harmful Tax Practices.
 CIGAs vary depending on the activity carried out by the In-Scope Company and the list in the Regulations is not exhaustive.
 Back office functions, such as IT support, do not comprise CIGAs.
-An In-Scope Company does not need to be carrying out all CIGAs that are listed in the Regulations but must comply with economic substance requirements in relation to the CIGAs that it undertakes.
+An In-Scope Company does not need to be carrying out all CIGAs that are listed in the Regulations but must comply with substance requirements in relation to the CIGAs that it undertakes.

 Where CIGAs are conducted at a board meeting or by a committee of the board, a majority of the persons involved in making the decision must be physically present in Guernsey when making the decision.
 This may be more than the quorum.

-In general, the economic substance requirements have been designed to respect the outsourcing model (“outsourcing” for these purposes includes delegation), although where an In-Scope Company outsources a CIGA it must adequately supervise the outsourced activity.
+In general, the substance requirements have been designed to respect the outsourcing model (“outsourcing” for these purposes includes delegation), although where an In-Scope Company outsources a CIGA it must adequately supervise the outsourced activity.

-The principal aim of the economic substance requirements is to ensure that the level of profits that are attributed to the In-Scope Company in relation to its CIGAs are commensurate with its economic activity and economic presence.
+The principal aim of the substance requirements is to ensure that the level of profits that are attributed to the In-Scope Company in relation to its CIGAs are commensurate with its economic activity and economic presence.
 Accordingly, an In-Scope Company that outsources CIGAs or other activities should ensure that the related fees are appropriately priced such that the resulting net profit attributable to Guernsey is commensurate to the CIGAs undertaken in Guernsey.